didds088/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - chmod 007 hello sets the permission to the file hello
 - chmod 753 hello sets the mode of the file hello
 - chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode
+- chmod -R ugo+X * execute permission to all subdirectories of the current directory for the owner, the group owner and all other users